 17. 74% of all Americans log in to check their Facebook on a daily basis.

 That nearly seven out of 10 Americans have Facebook is hardly surprising.
 Social media addiction statistics, however, indicate that 74% of them sign in and check the app at least once a day and a massive 51% do it several times a day.
 The stats are in line with those from 2016 when the social network experienced a remarkable usage growth in the US but the sad part is the borderline addictive behavior of users also remains consistent.

 Frequently Asked Questions

-Social media addiction is usually described as an uncontrollable urge to use the internet and social media, leading to a state where one is overly concerned when they are not online.
-So much so that the dependency impairs other important areas of their life because they devote so much effort and time to their social media cravings.
+Social media addiction is described as an uncontrollable urge to use the internet and social media, leading to a state where one is overly concerned when they are not online.
+Social media addiction facts show that the dependency impairs other important areas of their life because they devote so much effort and time to their social media cravings.
 Psychologists today estimate that anywhere between 5% and 10% of Americans are suffering from this condition.

 There is no simple answer to this question as solving this problem must take place over time with the understanding that it is a process, not an instant fix.
 That said, quitting cold turkey is an efficient method, though not many are capable of following through.
 That’s why taking it one step at a time is a more viable alternative.
 For example, switching to meeting people in real life is a good first step, which you can supplement by making social media a treat to reward yourself occasionally.
-Other social media addiction solutions include spending more time with your loved ones, picking up a new hobby to invest your time in, as well as simply turning off your notifications permanently.
+Another social media addiction treatment is to start spending more time with your loved ones or pick up a new hobby to invest your time in, as well as simply turn off your notifications permanently.

-While there is no denying that the internet has made our lives incomparably simpler and better in many aspects, it is not without consequences.
-Social media addiction statistics underscore the negative effects of the overuse of digital technologies, especially with regard to mental health.
+While there is no denying that the internet has made our lives simpler and better in many aspects, it is not without consequences.
+Social media addiction statistics underscore the negative effects of the overuse of digital technologies, especially for mental health and overall social-emotional well-being.
 Unplugging from social media, therefore, is something everyone needs to do every once in a while.